 - According to UNHCR, “the Democratic Republic of Congo (DRC) is one of the most complex and challenging humanitarian situations worldwide, with multiple conflicts affecting several parts of its vast territory.”

-- 4.25 million are internally displaced within DRC and 600,000 are refugees across sub-Saharan Africa.
+- 4.5 million are internally displaced within DRC and 826,000 are refugees in other African countries.

-- On top of its own displacement crisis, DRC is host to around 530,000 refugees from neighboring countries such as South Sudan, Central African Republic (CAR), and Burundi with more still arriving.
+- On top of its own displacement crisis, DRC is host to around 530,000 refugees from neighboring countries such as South Sudan, Central African Republic (CAR), and Burundi.

 Refugees and Human Rights